fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-Now we can use `Free[Machines.Ast, ?]` as the context of our application, but
-our business logic needs more than just `Machines` to be able to run the core
+But our business logic needs more than just `Machines`, we also need access to
-business logic.
-We also need access to the `Drone` algebra, recall defined as
+the `Drone` algebra, recall defined as

 {lang="text"}
 ~~~~~~~~